 - If a staff member is permitted in the building have someone film them giving a tour of an exhibition or giving details on an interesting artifact

-- Repurpose video content about an activity/current exhibition and frame it as “virtual visiting” versus the sell of visiting in person
+- Repurpose video content about an activity/current exhibition and frame it as “virtual visiting” versus visiting in person

-- Do an event live on FB or IG (musical performance, cooking demo, science demo, ask a curator – all could be done remote)
+- Do an event live on FB or IG (musical performance, cooking demo, science demo, ask a curator – all can be done remote)

-- Consider putting out “behind the scenes” content eg. Tour of a brewery, where your roastery roasts the beans, some great pieces in your clothing store to highlight for spring, how artifacts are cleaned, feeding of animals, maintenance of boats/equipment.
-This content doesn’t need to be professionally shot or even new, just reframed as behind the scenes, virtual visiting/learning.
+- Consider putting out “behind the scenes” content eg. Tour of a brewery, where your roastery roasts the beans, some great pieces in your clothing store to highlight for spring, how artifacts are cleaned, feeding of animals, maintenance of boats/equipment, how you prepare your most popular dish.
+This content doesn’t need to be professionally shot or new, just reframed as behind the scenes, virtual visiting/learning.

 - If you are a restaurant/brewery/bakery/cafe and still offer takeout/deliver promote this.
-People want to support local
+People are eager to support local

 - Consider promoting people photographing the outside of your building if you have one.
 If you don’t feel you are particularly photo worthy, put something in your front window – a positive message on a paper sign, fill a window with pizza/doughnut/noodle bowl paper cut-outs, create a dining scene with stuffed animals in seats, be creative and positive.